habanoz/tech-feed/_posts/2024-10-05--llama3-scaling-laws.md

 $$ D \propto C^{0.27} $$

-These scaling laws claim that if number of parameters is increased, it is necessary to increase dataset size.
-Increase in dataset size is less significant.
+These formulations indicate that it is necessary to increase model size and training set size together.
+However, increase in dataset size is less significant.

 ## Chinchilla scaling laws